sodadata/docs/soda/integrate-dbt.md

 After completing the steps above to ingest dbt tests, log in to your Soda Cloud account, then navigate to the **Check Results** dashboard.

-Each row in the table of Check Results represents the result of a check that Soda Core executed,or the result of a dbt test that Soda Core ingested. dbt test results are prefixed with `dbt:` in the table of Check Results.
+Each row in the table of Check Results represents the result of a check that Soda Library executed,or the result of a dbt test that Soda Library ingested. dbt test results are prefixed with `dbt:` in the table of Check Results.

 * Click the row of a dbt check result to examine visualized historic data for the test, details of the results, and information that can help you diagnose a data quality issue.
 * Click the stacked dots at the far right of a dbt check result, then select **Create Incident** to begin [investigating a data quality issue]({% link soda-cloud/incidents.md %}) with your team.